Shop Best-selling Swim Gear of the Season | SHOP NOW

 • Match the suit's design to your race: Not all tech suits are the same.
 Consider your primary events and stroke—sprinters may need maximum compression, while IMers need more flexibility—to choose a suit that supports your specific swimming style.

-What is a Tech Suit and How Does It Work?
+What is a Tech Suit and How Does It Make You Faster?

 If you’ve ever watched an elite swimming competition, you’ve seen a tech suit in action.
 It’s the sleek, high-performance swimwear that looks like it was painted on the athletes.
 But what exactly is it, and how does it help swimmers shave precious seconds off their times?
 A tech suit is a piece of specialized gear engineered for racing.
 Unlike your training suit, it uses advanced fabric technology, strategic compression, and a unique construction to reduce drag and help you move through the water more efficiently.
 Think of it as the ultimate tool for race day, designed to help you perform at your absolute peak.
 Let’s break down the science behind how it all comes together.